yoavhayun/cli/README.md

     * Basic type validation for entered arguments while typing
     * Full input line validation
     * Useful help messages for all methods and arguments
+    * Can combine CLI Class Objects together into a single Program
     * Logging support
     * Command history
     * Execution of commands from a text file, line by line